All Episodes

 Some strange way, you're fascinated by her, Andrew.

-As I've said many times, she started running the day after 2008 election ended, and there's no reason to believe she isn't running.
+As I've said many times, she started running the day after the 2008 election ended, and there's no reason to believe she isn't running.

 I do think Washington has misread her, underestimated her.

-Washington has misunderstood her.
+Andrew Sullivan, Washington has misunderstood her.

 Misread her.

-Hey, finally they got to McCain on this, too, by the way.
+Hey, finally, they got to McCain on this too, by the way.

 McCain was on Fox News Sunday.